 The holidays are approaching quickly and so is the winter season!
-Each region of the United States experiences winter differently.
-Some states experience a cool breeze and rain, others receive light to moderate snowfall and the rest are accustomed to severe storms.
+Each region of the United States experiences winters differently.
+Some states simply deal with a cool breeze and rain, others receive light to moderate snowfall and the rest are accustomed to severe storms.
 No matter the region, you must carefully monitor your home’s winter indoor humidity levels.

-Homes with low indoor humidity levels increases the risk of illnesses for occupants, and also results in increased heating costs.
-Furthermore, wood flooring and furniture can become weak and warp due to consistent dry indoor air.
-On the other hand, homes with high indoor humidity increase the risk of mold, mildew and subsequent illness.
-And, the structural integrity of the home will decrease as the wood framing rots due to excessive moisture.
+Homes with low winter indoor humidity levels increase the risk of illness for occupants and increase heating costs.
+Furthermore, wood flooring and furniture become weak and warp with consistent dry indoor air.
+On the other hand, homes with high indoor humidity levels increase the risk of mold, mildew and subsequent illness.
+And, the structural integrity of the house will decrease as the wood framing rots due to excessive moisture.

 What Is Humidity?

 Humidity is a measurement of the amount of water vapor in the air.
 Lower concentrations of water vapor equal lower humidity levels.
-Higher concentrations of water vapor equals high humidity.
+Higher concentrations of water vapor equal higher humidity levels.
 The reason humidity, whether low or high, is noticeable has to do with the significant amount of space appropriated by water vapor.

 What Should Indoor Humidity Be During Winter?

 Appropriate humidity levels for your home depend on a number of factors, including the temperature outdoors.
 Let’s take a look at the ideal indoor humidity range for each region throughout the winter season.

 The climate is mostly dry and winters are mild.
 However, some regions experience very cold winters.
 For the majority of the west coast, indoor humidity should be approximately 30% to 50% during winter.